dlains/clox/README.md

 # clox

-Following along with the C implementations of Lox from Crafting Interpreters.
+Following along with the C implementation of Lox from [Crafting Interpreters](http://craftinginterpreters.com/).